ros2/demos/cbg_executor_demo/README.md

 ## Introduction to demo

 The demo comprises a *Ping Node* and a *Pong Node* which exchange messages on two communication paths simultaneously.
-There is a high-priority path formed by the topics *high_ping* and *high_pong* and a low-priority path formed by *low_ping* and *low_pong*, respectively.
+There is a high priority path formed by the topics *high_ping* and *high_pong* and a low priority path formed by *low_ping* and *low_pong*, respectively.

 ![](doc/ping_pong_diagram.png)